hammingweight/synkctl/README.md

 ```

 #### Reading state and statistics
-**synkctl** can read the state of statistics of the inverter, battery, input (e.g. panels), grid and load by passing the "get" verb on the associated object:
+**synkctl** can read the state of the inverter, battery, input (e.g. panels), grid and load by passing the "get" verb on the associated object:

 ```
 synkctl inverter get